Where to Stay in Brussels: Top Areas for Your Perfect Trip

 Like any major city, Brussels is relatively safe, but it's always good to be cautious at night, especially if you're walking alone.
 Stick to well-lit areas and your chances of having a hassle-free evening are high.

-See also Where to Stay in Delhi: Top Neighborhoods for Every Traveler
+See also Where to Stay in Bali: Your Ultimate Guide for Travelers

 FAQ